tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 The authors of this document would like to acknowledge feedback from contributors to the Privacy Pass working group for their help in improving this document.
+The authors also thank Frank Denis and David Schinazi for their contributions.

 # Test Vectors